-Welcome to Morobinbarrystories.com!
-Please join me on twitter @morobinbarry.
-This site is for Bee Gee fans everywhere who would like to read and share stories about Barry, Robin and Maurice Gibb.
-(Andy is not forgotten and is included at times).
+Welcome to Morobinbarrystories!
+This site if for fans who would like to read and share stories of fun, joy, love and inspiration for Barry, Robin and Maurice Gibb.
+(Andy is not forgotten and is also included at times).
 If you’d like to share a story, please email it to me at firstname.lastname@example.org.
-Stories will be posted on this site and many will be included in my book, which is in formatting now.
-I am hoping it will be completed soon.
-At times I will write about Gibb events, which I hope the fans will enjoy.
+Due to Covid19 and my current work demands, posts will be sporadic; but hopefully we will get back to a regular schedule soon.

 December 31, 2020

 I waited until the end of the year to see how fans were feeling about the Bee Gee Documentary film and what their reactions would be as I discussed it with them.
 Also, I found it fun to watch the excitement online across the many fan sites.

 First, a few thoughts about the film.
 My first reaction was excitement at seeing the wonderful footage that most fans haven’t seen.
 My second reaction was one of appreciation for the great musical history that is portrayed on screen.
 This film was realistic, yet almost dreamlike.